-Death is always stalking us, and so we are always anxious, even when things are going along pretty well.
+Indeed, at this very moment, death is stalking us, and so we are always anxious, even when things seem to be going along pretty well.
 We might make all sorts of efforts to avoid that fact, acquiring fortunes, relationships, pleasures, and distractions of every kind, but we know at some essential level that we are not going to make it, no matter what, and that itself is enough to leave us in a perpetually anxious state.

 The fact is, the body comes with an expiration date, and that makes us very nervous.
-Every aspect of our life and relations is infected with this fear, whether consciously or subconsciously, and so in reaction we might turn to strategies that promise some form of longevity (like health regimens), or even some variation on immortality (courtesy of some hopeful religion or anecdotal reports).
+Every aspect of our life and relations is infected with this fear, whether consciously or subconsciously, and so in reaction we might turn to strategies that promise some form of longevity (like popular health regimens), or even a variation on immortality (courtesy of some hopeful religion or anecdotal reports).

-In other words, perhaps it’s appropriate to be fearful right now, but if we can manipulate our concepts and dredge up some kind of hopeful faith, maybe somewhere down the road (if we follow the instructions that come with our faith), we eventually won’t have to be afraid.
-Thus, relief is projected sometime out into the indefinite future, based on the implementation of a pre-fabricated scheme.
+In other words, even though we are fearful right now, if we can manage to convince and fortify ourselves with some kind of hopeful faith, and follow the instructions that come with our faith manual, we eventually won’t have to be afraid.
+Thus, relief is projected sometime out into the indefinite future, based on the implementation of a prefabricated scheme or salvation agenda.

 Indeed, more than anything else, we can recognize that love is the reason we took form here, just as it is only love (or our failure to love) that we take with us when we move on.
 The more profoundly we allow love to rule our life and relationships, the more effectively the fear will be seen through and released, until “all is well” is no longer just a hopeful slogan, but the actual perception of how things really are, and how we really are, as unique expressions of love itself.